-Tip: Generally, Initialize Route for baseline/fixed routes, or Load Routes to have TM utilize all input parameters.
+Tip: Generally, Initialize Route for baseline/fixed routes or Load Routes to have TM utilize all input parameters.

-- Select the Loading Algorithm to use in the build. - Remote Shipment Algorithm does not use the DirectRoute algorithm; uses the parameters set within the Routing Preferences to calculate the solution. - DC Centric Algorithm uses same routing parameters as the DirectRoute routing algorithm, in addition to ability to handle separate origin and destination stops. - Select any General Options (General Options tab) that should be applied to the build and/or Shipment Files. - Use Private Fleet-Select if using Private Fleet (see Private Fleet Options Tab). - Consolidate LTL Shipments-Check to consolidate LTL shipments (Common Carriers). - Preprocess-Applies the Preprocess parameters set in Routing Preferences. - Use LIFO Constraints-Generates a solution respecting 'last in, first out' constraints. - Allow Routing Across National Borders-Applies parameters set Routing Preferences (File > PCMILER Direct > Route Across Borders) for routing across US borders. - Select any Private Fleet Options that may need to be applied (Private Fleet Options tab). - Service Radius in Miles-This field is solely used to filter shipments to be considered for Private Fleet (PF) routing.
-The software draws a geofence around the depot and considers only the shipments that are within the service radius; this means both origin and destination must be within service radius. - Route Termination Radius-Used to limit the truck from going out once it enters into the radius.
-However, the system will attempt to load more shipments if both origin and destination locations are within the radius. - Max Allowed Empty Mileage OR Percentage-Used to limit the system from building routes with more than X empty miles.
+- 3) Select the Loading Algorithm to use in the build: - a) The remote Shipment Algorithm does not use the DirectRoute algorithm; uses the parameters set within the Routing Preferences to calculate the solution. - b) DC Centric Algorithm uses the same routing parameters as the DirectRoute routing algorithm, in addition to the ability to handle separate origin and destination stops. - 4) Select any General Options (General Options tab) that should be applied to the build and/or Shipment Files. - a) Use Private Fleet: Select if using Private Fleet (see Private Fleet Options Tab). - b) Consolidate LTL Shipments: Check to consolidate LTL shipments (Common Carriers). - c) Preprocess: Applies the Preprocess parameters set in Routing Preferences. - d) Use LIFO Constraints: Generates a solution respecting 'last in, first out' constraints. - e) Allow Routing Across National Borders: Applies parameters set Routing Preferences (File > PCMILER Direct > Route Across Borders) for routing across US borders. - 5) Select any Private Fleet Options that may need to be applied (Private Fleet Options tab). - a) Service Radius in Miles: This field is solely used to filter shipments to be considered for Private Fleet (PF) routing.
+The software draws a geofence around the depot and considers only the shipments that are within the service radius; this means both origin and destination must be within the service radius.

+- b) Route Termination Radius: Used to limit the truck from going out once it enters into the radius.
+However, the system will attempt to load more shipments if both origin and destination locations are within the radius. - c) Max Allowed Empty Mileage OR Percentage: Used to limit the system from building routes with more than X empty miles.
 The system will first build a route with X number of shipments and then look at these settings to decide if it needs to leave the route or tear it down.
-If it decides to tear down the route, then the system will not attempt to route the shipments on that route again. - Max Out of Route Mileage OR Percentage-The system uses these fields during the route building process.
+If it decides to tear down the route, then the system will not attempt to route the shipments on that route again. - d) Max Out of Route Mileage OR Percentage: The system uses these fields during the routebuilding process.
 Once the system seeds a route with a shipment, it then uses these settings to decide the next shipment.